Photo: Sara Morris

 Each Bee City USA affiliate commits to host at least one event each year to raise awareness of the importance of pollinators and to acknowledge the community’s Bee City USA affiliation.
 Events may be workshops on pollinators, planting pollinator gardens, presentations about pollinators, garden tours and guided pollinator walks, films about pollinators, pest management workshops, etc. Bee City USA encourages affiliates to take advantage of nationally or internationally designated days, weeks, or months to bring attention to pollinator conservation.

-Application and renewal fees are the same amount and should be paid through the online member portal.
+Application and renewal fees are the same amount and should be paid through the online member portal (Login>My Profile>Fee Payment).
 Instructions are available for paying with a credit card or check.
 Any entity can pay the fee on behalf of the Bee City USA or Bee Campus USA affiliate.

 City Fee: based on population size